Colonne du Guesclin - La Motte-Broons

 It evolved, though, in a very unusual way.

-Indeed, the second O and the S appeared only after the French Revolution.
+The second O and the S appeared only after the French Revolution.

 A circumflex accent was then added during the 19th century, but was replaced by a diaeresis in the early 20th century.